 Risk For Dehydration Increases

 Just as the gastrointestinal tract changes, renal function often declines as an individual ages.
-While some of this decline naturally occurs, the process can be sped up with regular use of medications and chronic conditions such as diabetes.
+While some of this decline occurs naturally, the process can be sped up with regular use of medications and chronic conditions such as diabetes.
 Reduced renal function as well as a declining thirst mechanism can cause issues in hydration maintenance.

 This can lead to increase risk of dehydration.
 Some issues with dehydration include kidney stones and hypovolemic shock.